-A. In New York City, grilling anything outdoors is an automatic no-no if your grill is within 10 feet of anything that could easily catch fire, including building walls, trees, wood deck surfaces and furniture.
+In New York City, grilling outdoors is an automatic no-no if your grill is within 10 feet of anything that could easily catch fire, including building walls, trees, wood deck surfaces, and furniture.
 (Fire-escape grilling is never allowed under any circumstances.)
-Plus, there must be a garden-type hose attached to a water supply or a 4 gallon pail of water available when needed.
+Plus, you must have access to a garden-type hose attached to a water supply or a four-gallon pail of water available when needed.

 “The bottom line is don’t do it if you don’t meet the city’s guidelines, and if it's against your building's policies," warns Manhattan real estate attorney and blogger Ron Gitter.